cloudeight/style-guidelines/databases/README.md

 ## SQL
 Now that we have established naming conventions and structuring of our databases, it would be a good time to follow on from this by reading our SQL style guidelines.
-However, unfortunately this part of our style guidelines is still a work in progress and should hopefully be published soon.
+However, unfortunately this part of the style guidelines is still a work in progress and should hopefully be published soon.